ZayconFoods/whatcounts/README.md

 Using API version 8.4.0 causes command 'detail' to return incomplete XML

 Executing command subandsend sends email and adds subscriber but doesn't seem to add to a list.

+createarticle returns "FAILURE: cannot create article [article_name]"

+show_campaign_list returns track_clicks twice.
+One as true/false, one as yes/no.

+rpt_bounce_stats seems to ignore bounce_type and returns all bounce_type values.

 ----
 ## <a name="about"></a>About